 I left my steady job (with benefits, vacation time and paid breaks) and walked out into the unknown with excitement (and fear) in the pit of my stomach.

-As this time of year rolls around, I always look back at where I was and how far I’ve come.
+As May of each year rolls around, I always look back at where I was and how far I’ve come.
 The funny thing is, I’ve actually been a VA for much longer, I just didn’t know it.

 I believe in women helping women and have made it my focus to help other women succeed in their careers.
 I know how challenging it can be to juggle home life, child-rearing, appointments, and social activities.
 Somehow, we manage to get it all done, but it’s hard work!